Model UN Refugee Challenge

 Can I register for the Challenge even though my MUN’s topics have already been identified?

 Yes.
 You are encouraged to invite a UNHCR guest speaker and we can help link you up to local UNHCR offices.
 However, we cannot guarantee the availability of our colleagues.
-Please contact Pauline Eluère at [email protected] for more information, mentioning details about the time, date and platform that you would like the guest speaker to address, for easier facilitation.
+Please contact [email protected] for more information, mentioning details about the time, date and platform that you would like the guest speaker to address, for easier facilitation.

 Absolutely!
 Indeed, you are strongly encouraged to do so.
 Here are a few ways of going about it: